esaude/blis/README.md

 ![image](https://travis-ci.org/ilabafrica/iBLIS.svg?branch=master)

-BLIS
+BLIS (Branch Laravel 5.1 of iLabAfrica )
 =====

 BLIS is a port of the Basic Laboratory Information System (<a href="https://github.com/C4G/BLIS">BLIS</a>) to the Laravel PHP Framework by iLabAfrica.
 BLIS was originally developed by C4G.

 You can test and view the application [here](http://blis.ilabafrica.ac.ke:8080/).